Skip to main content

 I cannot connect to the Kubernetes cluster using the kubeconfig file generated by Okteto

-Starting with Okteto CLI version 2.20, the Kubeconfig file generated by Okteto uses a credential plugin to get the credentials for your Kubernetes clusters from your Okteto instance.
+Starting with Okteto CLI version 2.20, the kubeconfig file generated by Okteto uses a credential plugin to get the credentials for your Kubernetes clusters from your Okteto instance.
 It is a typical pattern used by many Kubernetes providers, such as Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), or Amazon Elastic Kubernetes Service (EKS) to connect to Kubernetes clusters.

 We recommend you add the Okteto CLI to your PATH and run the 'okteto context' command to connect your CLI to your Okteto instance before executing the okteto kubeconfig command.
 You can also optionally download your Kubeconfig from the Okteto UI.
 Please refer to our documentation for more information on this topic.